 In looking at the page, it breaks down into a number of parts and it is important to identify each part in order to understand how the texts and images work together.
 The Latin text in the upper left is from Revelation 14:19, which translates as

 “And the angel thrust in his sharp sickle into the earth, and gathered the vineyard of the earth, and cast it into the great press of the wrath of God:” (Douay-Rheims translation)

 Upper left (detail), Scenes from the Apocalypse, Paris-Oxford-London Bible moralisée, France, c.
 1225-45 (The British Library, Harley MS 1527 fol.
 140v)

 The illustration is a visual interpretation of this text, with some extra details added.
 A figure on the right harvests grapes from the vines on the right and Christ, with his cruciform (cross-shaped) halo, pours the grapes from the basket on his back into the winepress.
 God and his angels bless the scene from above.

 The commentary begins with the red letter “P” below and talks about how the great winepress signifies hell.
-Note that in the accompanying illustration (very top of this page), there are demons herding the damned into a hellmouth—literally the jaws of hell.
+Note that in the accompanying illustration, there are demons herding the damned into a hellmouth—literally the jaws of hell.
 Among the damned is a corrupt bishop, identified by his special hat, the mitre.
 There is also a corrupt king in hell.

 The reader then moves on to the right, to the next pairing of images and text.